wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ```

 :::info
-**Note:** Instead of applying the `train_transform` to the `train_dataset`, we have applied `val_transform` to both the training and validation datasets.
-This is because, before training, we would be visualizing samples from both the splits of the dataset.
+**Note:** Instead of applying the `train_transform` to the `train_dataset`, apply `val_transform` to both the training and validation datasets.
+This is because, before training, you would be visualizing samples from both the splits of the dataset.
 :::

 ### 📸 Visualizing the Dataset